Temperate rain forest, especially the rain forests of the Pacific Northwest United States, vs. tropical forests, plus photos and details.

 But however you define it, three things must be in place in order to label an ecosystem a "rain forest:"

-For example, the temperate rain forests of the west Olympic Peninsula easily fulfill all three, since they are located on the west slopes of the Olympic Mountain range next to the Pacific Ocean, and receive on average 12 to 14 feet of rain each year.
+The temperate rain forests of the west Olympic Peninsula easily fulfill all three, since they are located on the west slopes of the Olympic Mountain range next to the Pacific Ocean, and receive on average 12 to 14 feet of rain each year.

 The largest tract of untouched temperate rain forest in North America is found in British Columbia.
 It too is situated between the Coastal Mountain Range and the Pacific Ocean.